uhh-lt/kaldi-tuda-de/README.md

 ## News

 19 April 2022
-- We updated the LM (v6) and recrawled recent text data and extended the vocabulary.
+- We updated the LM (v6) and recrawled recent text data and extended the vocabulary (now 900k).
 Our newest best result (with 140 million sentences) is 6.19% WER on Tuda-De Dev and 6.93% WER on Tuda-De Test.
 See our newest pre-trained models here: [pretrained models](#Newest-pretrained-models).
+If you need a faster model, you can also replace the default HCLG with this much smaller one: [HCLG_s](https://ltdata1.informatik.uni-hamburg.de/kaldi_tuda_de/de_900k_HCLG_s.fst.bz2).

 4 April 2022
 - We added the newest Common voice data (version 8), bringing the total training amount to 1700 hours!
 We also added a const arpa and rnn lm model for this new model.
 Our best result with rescoring is now a WER of 6.51 on Tuda-De dev and 7.43 on Tuda-De test!